 Directions:

-4. Pour the batter into the prepared loaf pan and bake for 50-60 minutes, or until a toothpick inserted into the center comes out clean.
+- Pour batter into pan.
+Bake 50–60 minutes or until a toothpick comes out clean.

 Sourdough Discard Pizza Crust